 CA Subjects in CA Foundation Course or CPT (Common Proficiency Test)

-- Business Economics and Commercial Knowledge
+Part II: Business and Commercial Knowledge

 CA Subjects in Intermediate Course or IPCC (Integrated Professional Competence Course)